simplifiedcourses/ngx-vest-forms/README.md

 }
 ```

-By passing the shape to the `formShape` input the `simplifiedForm` will validate the actual form value
+By passing the shape to the `formShape` input the `scVestForm` will validate the actual form value
 against the form shape every time the form changes, but only when Angular is in devMode.

 Making a typo in the name attribute or an ngModelGroup attribute would result in runtime errors.